 If you’re looking for the absolute very best, then I strongly recommend that you stay within the inventory of Brian Gavin Signature Diamonds, or the super ideal cut diamonds Crafted by Infinity, as I consider the production of these two companies to be Tier One, bar none; I’m not aware of any other diamond dealer online who offers the same level of consistency in terms of the degree of optical symmetry and overall production quality.

-Quite often people tell me that they’re looking for a diamond that exhibits the best light return and the most sparkle, which means that I’m going to refer them to Brian Gavin or Crafted by Infinity, it really is that simple; because I’ve been buying diamonds from these two companies for years, and I am extremely familiar with their production quality and know exactly what to expect in terms of the volume of light return, brilliance, dispersion, and scintillation.
+Quite often people tell me that they’re looking for a diamond that exhibits the best light return and the most sparkle, which means that I’m going to refer them to Brian Gavin or Crafted by Infinity, it really is that simple; because I’ve been buying diamonds from these two companies for years, and I am extremely familiar with their product quality and know exactly what to expect in terms of the volume of light return, brilliance, dispersion, and scintillation.

-So I make a couple of recommendations, and most of the time people end up buying those diamonds; however there is usually some banter back and forth about some other less expensive diamonds that have been recommended to them by other people who provide diamond buying advice; the problem is that the vast majority of those people don’t have any real diamond buying experience; thus they are merely recommending diamonds that fit the basic selection criteria provided by the client (that’s you).
+So I make a couple of recommendations, and most of the time people end up buying those diamonds.
+However, there is usually some banter back and forth about some other less expensive diamonds that have been recommended to them by other people who provide diamond buying advice; the problem is that the vast majority of those people don’t have any real diamond buying experience; thus they are merely recommending diamonds that fit the basic selection criteria provided by the client (that’s you).

 And I’m happy to look over those options for you, but they rarely meet my selection criteria, or if they meet my criteria for diamond proportions, they don’t exhibit good enough optical symmetry to be classified as “the best” and they don’t fit my definition of diamonds that exhibit the best light return and the most sparkle… so I explain the Pro’s and Con’s of the diamonds presented, and sometimes my clients decide that those diamonds are “good enough” but most of the time, they end up buying the Brian Gavin Signature diamond, or Crafted by Infinity diamond recommended to begin with; but with the new understanding of why those diamonds cost more, which is largely because they take about four times longer to produce due to the precision required to produce the crisp and complete pattern of hearts and arrows.